Ircama/freetz-ble/ble-adv-telink/README.md

 - `cd ble-adv-telink`
 - `make`

+Switches can be passed with CFLAGS; e.g., `make CFLAGS="-D... -D..."`.

 The produced firmware is `src/out/ble-adv-telink.bin`.

 To burn the firmware with a PC, connect the device via USB and use either the *Telink_Tools.py* Python program, or the software [Ai-Thinker_TB_Tools_V1.5.0.exe](https://ai-thinker.oss-cn-shenzhen.aliyuncs.com/TB_Tool/Ai-Thinker_TB_Tools_V1.5.0.exe).
 Check also the [related repository](https://github.com/Ai-Thinker-Open/TBXX_Flash_Tool/tree/1.x.x).
 The same software can be used to test the AT commands.